Is your virtual whisky or cheese tour missing an ingredient? Try one with samples.

 At the Isle of Raasay Distillery, on the itty-bitty Scottish island of Raasay, visitors can lap up the whisky experience.
 In addition to four different tours, the island’s first legal distillery runs a six-room luxury hotel at its facility.
 Guests awaken to views of the production yard (so dreamy) or the Cuillin mountains on the Isle of Skye (not bad, either).
 The company suspended public activities and amenities in March but returned a month later with a virtual tasting program featuring three to four events a month.
 I reserved a spot on the two-hour Christmas Special tasting and paid about $46 for six samples, plus $63 for international shipping.
 My justification for the mailing expense: It was cheaper than a plane ticket — and safer.

 “Good evening,” said William as he welcomed the 64 participants, most of whom were on Greenwich mean time.
 Meanwhile, on the opposite side of the Atlantic, I was settling in for a martini lunch, but with whisky instead of vodka.
-William, whose father, Bill Dobbie, co-founded the distillery in 2017, shared hosting duties with Colum, who was inside the distillery and frequently plunged into darkness when the motion sensor lighting switched off.
+William, whose father, Bill Dobbie, co-founded the distillery in 2017, shared hosting duties with Calum, who was inside the distillery and frequently plunged into darkness when the motion sensor lighting switched off.
 “We’re actually distilling right now,” he said.

 The pair explained how the tasting was going to unfold.
 We were going to sample three unpeated (non-smoky) whiskies from different casks — virgin chinquapin oak, ex-Bordeaux red wine and ex-Woodford reserve rye — and three peated (smoky) spirits from the same types of casks.
 They advised us to leave “wee bits” that we would mix together, a preview of the signature Isle of Raasay Single Malt that the company plans to unveil in May.
-“This tasting is a really good way to show off the recipe,” Colum said, “which is hard to do on a tour.”
+“This tasting is a really good way to show off the recipe,” Calum said, “which is hard to do on a tour.”

-Before our first pour, Colum shared some island facts, such as its size (roughly the length of Manhattan) and population (about 161 residents, 10 percent of whom work at the distillery).
+Before our first pour, Calum shared some island facts, such as its size (roughly the length of Manhattan) and population (about 161 residents, 10 percent of whom work at the distillery).
 He also paid tribute to Robert Burns, the revered Scottish poet who is celebrated worldwide on Burns Night (Jan.
 25).
 He recited a verse from “The Author’s Earnest Cry and Prayer” by heart.

-While we sipped, William and Colum explained the whisky-making operation (all of the major steps take place on-site, including growing its own barley) and how the casks affect the flavor.
+While we sipped, William and Calum explained the whisky-making operation (all of the major steps take place on-site, including growing its own barley) and how the casks affect the flavor.
 Midway into the tasting, several participants rose up in the name of peat.
 “WHY AREN’T WE PEATING ALREADY?” a guest pleaded.

-After the three peats, Colum shared rough calculations for the upcoming release.
+After the three peats, Calum shared rough calculations for the upcoming release.
 We measured and swirled like mad distillers.
 A guest told the group that since March, he and a friend have been on a single-malt drinking quest; the Isle of Raasay brought their total number to 178.
 I was only on six, but I raised my glass and toasted “slàinte mhath” as if I, too, had been drinking since the dawn of this dark age.